haytona/PS4KeypadShield/src/examples/ArtOfRally1000Stages/README.md

     - anti-lock braking 40%
     - transmission automatic
 1. begin stage!
+    - press and hold the PS button on your regualr controller to power it off
+    - plug in your PS4Arduino
     - you can start the script on the begin stage prompt.
 It expects to start from restart but okay for first time.
+    - watch it auto grind for the trophy! 🏆

 ## Tweaks